setiawanirwan/BibTri-Align/README.md

 # BibTri-Align
-BibTri-Align: A Trilingual Sundanese–Indonesian–English Parallel Corpus
+BibTri-Align: A Trilingual Bible Corpus for Low-Resource Machine Translation in Sundanese

 This repository hosts BibTri-Align v2, a trilingual parallel corpus aligning Sundanese, Indonesian, and English Bible translations.
-To our knowledge, this is the first systematically aligned trilingual resource for these three languages that also includes alignment confidence metadata.
+To our knowledge, this is the first systematically aligned trilingual resource for these three languages that also includes metadata on alignment confidence.

-The resource is introduced in our article submitted to Language Resources and Evaluation.
+The resource is introduced in our article, which was submitted to Language Resources and Evaluation.

 Contents

-data/ – Corpus files in CSV and JSONL formats, with alignment confidence metadata.

-scripts/ – Preprocessing, alignment, heuristic scoring, and evaluation scripts.

-docs/ – Documentation, including annotation guidelines, usage instructions, and workflows.
+data/ – Corpus files in CSV and JSONL formats, with alignment confidence metadata. scripts/ – Preprocessing, alignment, heuristic scoring, and evaluation scripts. docs/ – Documentation, including annotation guidelines, usage instructions, and workflows.

-examples/ – Demo notebooks and baseline MT results for reproducibility.

 Features

-Trilingual alignment: Sundanese ↔ Indonesian ↔ English at verse and sentence levels.
+Trilingual alignment: Sundanese ↔ Indonesian ↔ English at the verse and sentence levels.
 Quality flags: High / Medium / Low reliability metadata for each aligned unit.
 Preprocessing pipeline: Scripts for normalization, segmentation, and tokenization.
 Reproducibility package: Example workflows for SMT (Moses) and NMT (Fairseq).

 Getting Started